Humanism: Varieties of humanism

 Such varieties of humanism are now largely of historical and academic interest only, and largely describe the same broader phenomenon.
 Some ethical movements continue but in general humanism no longer needs any qualification "because the lifestance is by definition naturalistic, scientific, and secular".
 In 1988, the humanist philosopher and organiser Harold Blackham wrote an influential essay which urged humanist organisations to eschew "qualifying adjectives" whose "academic sectarianism" gave the false impression of an internally divided movement, when in reality the humanist movement around the world shared the same "beliefs and values".

 Not related to the other terms, but included for sake of completeness, is Christian humanism, a modern coinage linking "Renaissance humanists" to modern Christian theology.
 Christian humanism emphasises the humanitarian aspects of Christianity and the contributions to human wellbeing made by Catholic scholars in the late Middle Ages who were inspired by pre-Christian sources.
-The term is criticised by some humanists as conradicting the human-oriented premise of humanism and rejecting humanism's focus on sticking to rational beliefs.
+The term is criticised by some humanists as contradicting the human-oriented premise of humanism and rejecting humanism's focus on sticking to rational beliefs.
 According to Andrew Copson, deliberate attempts to put this term into currency have tried to assert that there are "two types of humanism", and thus "seriously muddy the conceptual water".
-Understanding Humanism says: "We need to be careful not to think of these different ‘humanisms’ as representing a neat, linear history of some single humanist worldview, one with religious and non-religious branches" and, with reference to Christian humanism, that "some argue that instead of thinking about this as an alternative branch of humanism (there being both a religious and a secular kind), it is perhaps better to avoid the label ‘Christian humanism’ for this outlook and describe it as ‘humanistic Christianity’ (as it is a form of Christianity rather than humanism)."
+Understanding Humanism says:

+We need to be careful not to think of these different ‘humanisms’ as representing a neat, linear history of some single humanist worldview, one with religious and non-religious branches" and, with reference to Christian humanism, that "some argue that instead of thinking about this as an alternative branch of humanism (there being both a religious and a secular kind), it is perhaps better to avoid the label ‘Christian humanism’ for this outlook and describe it as ‘humanistic Christianity’ (as it is a form of Christianity rather than humanism)."